 While it is still somewhat early to really get a full review as to how the Ryzen 1700x and the Ryzen 1800x have completely revolutionized the way we think about CPUs and what we expect out of their performances.
 The eight-core chips have certainly set a standard that everyone is going to have to live up to into the future.
 The benchmarks were thought to be impossible only a few years ago, and now they are what most people want in their CPUs.

 Of course, there are a few things to be aware of when it comes to these processors.
 No product is perfect, and that can be said here.
 The CPUs seem to have difficulty reaching their full potentials within most applications.
 It could be because those applications haven’t been optimized for the CPU.
 It is somewhat disappointing, we can admit, to know that you will have the power but you won’t be able to get to where you want to be.

 If you want to reach the potential, you can start by focusing on the applications that you get, but also buying new accessories to achieve the maximum speed.
 But should you wait for optimizations?
 Not necessarily.
 It will take a few more years until all applications are optimized out of the box for these processors.
-Most people expect that by 2021 or 2022, we will see a majority of applications ready for these processors.
+Most people expect that by 2022, we will see a majority of applications ready for these processors.
 Until then, you will have to pay attention to the fine print to see which ones are.